-To start your thesis, you have to have collected at least 60 ETCS and for all the other missing modules you have to be enrolled.
+To start your thesis, you have to have collected at least 60 ECTS and for all the other missing modules you have to be enrolled.
 After starting your thesis, you have 6 months to finish.
-At the end of your project, you are going to write a thesis and give a presentation about your work.
+At the end of your project, you will write a thesis and give a presentation about your work.
 Different from the research projects, this time, both the thesis (3/4) and the presentation (1/4) are marked.